LiveRamp/cascading_ext/README.md

 # cascading_ext

+This project has not been in active development in many years.
+We are going to close the source to this project in 24 hours and make this repo private, effective August 2nd, 2023.

 [![Build Status](https://api.travis-ci.com/LiveRamp/cascading_ext.svg?branch=master)](https://travis-ci.com/LiveRamp/cascading_ext)

 cascading_ext is a collection of tools built on top of the [Cascading](https://github.com/cwensel/cascading) platform which make it easy to build, debug, and run simple and high-performance data workflows.